TzuChieh/VirtualGameEngine/README.md

 ## What is Virtual Game Engine?
 Virtual Game Engine (VGE) is a game engine written in C++.
-The project is currently in development, and we are still learning new things at the mean time.
-We are fairly new to C++, but we work hard to make it easy to use, powerful and high-performance at the same time.
-It is very possible that we have done something in the wrong way, and you are welcome to tell us about it (contact information at the bottom)!
+The goal of VGE is to create a virtual environment with high visual fidelity mainly for entertaining purposes.

 ## How to Build
 #### Preparation